pop-os/docs/src/manage-apps/manage-repos.md

 - [Manage Repositories with Repoman](manage-repos-repoman.md) - Access the Repoman tool through the Pop!\_Shop to add and remove repositories.
 - [Manage Repositories with the Terminal](manage-repos-terminal.md) - Use the `apt-manage` or `flatpak` command line tools to add, modify, and remove repositories.
 - [Manually Add and Remove Repositories](manage-repos-manually.md) - Directly modify the `/etc/apt/sources.list.d/` and `~/.local/share/flatpak/repo/` text files that control package sources.

+___________

+## Understanding Repositories

+A repository is developer-maintained online resource that hosts applications' packages.
+When you use apt or Flatpak, the tool handles requests to download necessary files from a repository for an application.
+Distributions will have default, or "official" repositories that they use to maintain the applications that a developer chooses to include in the distribution.
+A repository may also be referred to as a source, repo, or remote (for Flatpak).

+Pop!\_OS includes these built-in repositories:

+- **http://apt.pop-os.org/ubuntu/** - This is System76's Ubuntu mirror, which is available globally via System76's CDN.
+- **https://apt.pop-os.org/release** - This repository provides the released versions of Pop!_OS packages.
+- **https://apt.pop-os.org/proprietary** - This repository contains a number of applications not packaged by Ubuntu, or that are out of date on Ubuntu.

+[See this page](https://apt-origin.pop-os.org/) to add these apt repositories.

+## Understanding the Use-Case for 3rd-party Repositories

+Pop!\_OS's official sources listed in Repoman's `Settings` and `Extra Sources` tabs will provide all package resources required for Pop!\_OS's out-of-the-box functionality.
+This includes all applications included in the default installation and available in the Pop!\_Shop.
+A 3rd-party repository is required if a desired application's files are not hosted in these official repositories.

+### PPAs

+A Personal Package Archive is a type of 3rd-party apt repository that is hosted on Canonical's Launchpad platform.
+A PPA allows an application to install and update from unofficial sources.
+Users should exercise caution when installing PPAs, as their packages are often not examined by community developers.
+You should only install a PPA from sources you trust.

+### Why Use 3rd-Party Hosting?

+Developers may choose to host their application's files outside of a distribution's official repositories for a number of reasons:

+- To provide easy and quick access for new and experimental versions of their software.
+- To quickly apply bug fixes and updates.
+- To provide convenient access to their application to users across Linux distributions.